Skip to content

 In the Init SQLite database, there is a scenario wind_battery.
 In the example, the wind_plant alone is not able to meet the load in all conditions, but the battery will help it to improve the situation.

 In FlexTool, only nodes can have storage.
 Nodes can therefore be demand nodes, storage nodes or both.
-To make a storage node one the required parameters are:

 • has_balance: yes